Partially Linear Models under Data Combination: Identification

 where $X^x$ and $Y^x$ are defined as in Section \ref{sec:with_commonD}.
 Hence, $\B^V$ is the intersection of two ellipses.
 The set in green, $\B^c$, is obtained as in Proposition \ref{prop:common} and relies on the restrictions $E(Y^x|X_{nc},X_c=x)=X^{x}{}'\beta_0$ for $x\in\{0,1\}$.
 Finally, the set in blue, $\Bcon$, is a subset of $\B^c$ that imposes both convexity and monotonicity constraints on $X_c$.

 A couple of comments are in order.
 In case (a) the restrictions implied by the model are much more informative than the variance restrictions, because of the non-normality of $X_{nc,2}$, and in particular the fact that it has fatter tails than the residuals $U$.
 The true point is at the boundary of $\B^c$, illustrating Proposition \ref{prop:point_ident} applied conditional on $X_c=0$ and $X_c=1$.
-In this case, the shape restrictions are sufficient to imply that $0_2\not\in \Bcon$ but also that $\beta_{nc,1}=0$ and $\beta_{nc,2}=0$.
+In this case, the shape restrictions are sufficient to imply that $0_2\not\in \Bcon$ but also to rule out that $\beta_{nc,1}=0$ as well as $\beta_{nc,2}=0$.
 The identified set $\B^c$ is reduced further in case (b), as a result of the fatter tails of both $X_{nc,1}$ and $X_{nc,2}$.
 Like in case (a), the shape constraints on $f(X_c)$ allow to reduce dramatically the identified set.

 Figure \ref{fig:Sp31} presents convexity constraints and different constraints on the $R^2$ on the first DGP.
 While unlike case (a) of Figure \ref{fig:Sp30}, convexity constraints alone fail to reject $0_2\not\in \Bcon$, imposing a constraint of the form $\underline{R}^2 \geq r R_s^2$ with $r>1$ rejects it by definition.
 In the latter case, the identified set is no longer convex, allowing to exclude some directions from the identified set and providing an informative lower bound on $|\beta_{nc,1}|$.
 Overall, that the sharp identified sets $\B^c$ are much more informative than the identified set $\B^V$ based on the variance restrictions highlights the importance of using all of the restrictions implied by the model.
 Another takeaway from these numerical illustrations is that sign constraints can be very informative in practice, resulting in significant shrinkage of the identified set.